At a glance

 How often should valuations be undertaken?

 A common misconception is that valuations are expensive and need to be conducted regularly and in full.
-However, if a full and accurate valuation has been conducted in the past and nothing significant has changed in the interim, it is often sufficient to conduct a substantially cheaper desktop reappraisal, and with the support of Zurich’s relationships, it might be cheaper than you think.
+However, if a full and accurate valuation has been conducted in the past and nothing significant has changed in the interim, it is often sufficient to conduct a substantially cheaper desktop reappraisal, which might be cheaper than you think.

 How and why can valuations change over time?

-Changes in supply and demand and other associated factors are likely to influence valuations.
-“Particularly relevant at the moment are fluctuations in exchange rates and major political events, such as Brexit,” explains Mike.
+Changes in supply and demand and other associated factors are likely to influence valuations, for example the current fluctuation in exchange rates and major political events, such as Brexit..

 For more information on the issues discussed in this article, please get in touch with your local Zurich contact.